 \subsection{Training Success and Model Performance}

-Independent of the attack detectability, increasing the utility of the model over the course of training is important because usually the \cp is expected to provide well-performing model after several training iterations.

-In order to successfully extract a large proportion of the \users' data, the \cp needs to perform an adversarial initialization each time before sending the model out to the \users.
-Thereby, the continuous training process is interrupted, and each time, a new model is sent out, it practically results in little to no accuracy gain over multiple FL iterations.
-The \cp has several options in order to still obtain a useful model.
-(1) Instead of aiming at reconstructing the \user data over all communications, the \cp could send the adversarially (re-)initialized model out only at a few communication rounds, preferably at the beginning of the training process where lower accuracy is expected.
-In all other communications, it could send out the actual updated model without adversarially re-initializing it.
-(2) Instead of targeting all \users, the \cp could also only target a subset of \users, and send out an adversarially initialized model to them, and a continuously trained more accurate model to all other \users.
-Potentially, both strategies could also be combined by sending out an adversarially initialized model only to a subset of users in a few iterations.
+Increasing the utility of the shared model over the course of training in the FL protocol is important because the \cp is expected to provide a well-performing model after several training iterations.
+Therefore, the \cp in our attack leverages two main points over the course of the protocol.
+(1) Instead of aiming at reconstructing the \user data over all communications, it sends the adversarially (re-)initialized model out only at a few communication rounds.
+In all other rounds, it sends out the actual shared model for training without adversarially re-initializing it.
+(2) Instead of targeting all \users, the \cp only targets a subset of \users, and send out an adversarially initialized model to them, and the continuously trained shared model to all other \users.
+The \cp can even combine both strategies by sending out an adversarially initialized model only to a subset of users in a few iterations.